-The production of biofuels from renewable feedstocks is recognized to be critical to fulfill a sustainable economy and face global climate changes.
-In fact, cultivation of microalgae might be coupled with the direct bio-capture of CO2 emitted by industrial activities that use fossil fuels for energy generation (Cao and Concas 2008, 2010; Concas et al., 2013).
+The production of biofuels from renewable feedstocks is recognized to be critical to fulfil a sustainable economy and face global climate changes.
+In fact, cultivation of microalgae might be coupled with the direct bio-capture of CO2 emitted by industrial activities that use fossil fuels for energy generation (Concas et al., 2013).
 For these reasons, nowadays the potential exploitation of microalgae as renewable resource for the production of liquid biofuels is receiving a rising interest.
 On the other hand, the existing microalgae-based technology for CO2 sequestration and biofuels production is still not widespread since it is affected by economic and technical constraints that might limit the development of industrial scale production systems.
-Therefore, in view of industrial scaling-up, the current technology should be optimized in terms of selected algal strains as well as design/operating parameters.
+Therefore, in view of industrial scaling-up, the current technology should be optimized in terms of selected algal strains as well as design/operating parameters (Concas et al., 2009).
 The optimization of process design may be accomplished by exploiting suitable mathematical models (Concas et al., 2012), that are capable to quantitatively describe the influence of the crucial operating parameters on microalgae growth and lipid accumulation.
-Several mathematical models of microalgae growth within photobioreactors have been proposed in the literature (Concas et al., 2009; 2010).
+Several mathematical models of microalgae growth within photobioreactors have been proposed in the literature (Concas et al., 2010).
 However very few models were able to quantitatively describe the evolution of pH during photosynthetic growth of microalgae.
 Nevertheless, the quantitative description of pH evolution during microalgal growth is crucial since it can affect the distribution of carbon dioxide species and carbon availability, alter the speciation and thus the availability of macro and micro nutrients, and potentially provoke direct physiological effects.
 Moreover, in microalgal cultures, the hydrogen ion is recognized to be a non-competitive inhibitor near neutral conditions, while it can limit photosynthetic growth and substrate utilization rates at very low or very high pH levels.
 Therefore, the quantitative description of pH evolution in microalgal cultures seems to be a key goal in order to properly control and optimize microalgae photobioreactors.
 In particular, this aspect is of crucial importance when high CO2 concentrated gases, such as flue gases, are used as carbon source.
 In fact in this case the medium pH can reach very low values that might inhibit microalgae growth.
-On the other hand, the potential exploitation of costless feedstocks such as flue gases as source of CO2 is one of the main targets of scientists and technology developers operating in this field.
+On the other hand, the potential exploitation of costless feedstocks such as flue gases as source of CO2 is one of the main targets of scientists and technicians operating in this field.
+Thus, the correct evaluation of the effect of pH is critical also for assuring the possibility of exploiting/capturing CO2 from flue gases through microalgae.
+Consequently, the goal of the present work is to develop a comprehensive model to quantitatively describe the growth of microalgae in photobioreactors fed with pure CO2 (100 % v/v).
+In 1022 order to validate model results specific experiments were performed with a strain of C. vulgaris previously acclimated to high CO2 concentrations.